MoveLab/erulet-android/README.md

 * Displays large map with each route marked with one icon.
 * When user taps the route icon, basic information about the route is displayed in a popup.
-* When user taps again, the app changes to "explorer" mode, giving user options to follow the selected route (1) without any self-tracking, or (2) with self-tracking, with tracked locations "snapped" to the route itself.
+* When user taps again, the app changes to "explorer" mode, giving user options to follow the selected route (1) without any self-tracking, or (2) with self-tracking.
 A third option will be available for "expert" users who enter the app initially with a code: These users will also be able to track themselves along whatever path they follow in order to create new routes for future use.
 (Non-expert users do not have this free-form tracking option because we want to discourage people from hiking off established trails.)

 **Explorer Mode Selector**